tock/tock/doc/reference/trd104-syscalls.md

 process address space, even if conceptually the process should not access that memory.
-This means, for example, that userspace may extend a buffer by calling allow with the same pointer and a longer length and such a call is not required to return an error code if `INVALID`.
+This means, for example, that userspace may extend a buffer by calling allow with the same pointer and a longer length and such a call is not required to return an error code of `INVALID`.
 Similarly, it is possible for userspace to allow the same buffer multiple times to the kernel.
 This means, in practice, that the kernel may have multiple writeable references to the same memory and must